 Since cucumbers and raccoons don’t mix (they refuse to walk on the prickly vines), grow cucumbers near your corn to keep the raccoons away.
 Corn also loves any vegetable that will add nitrogen to the soil (which corn depletes quickly), so growing green beans nearby will make your corn happy while the corn makes a great natural trellis for your beans.

 Avoid growing near corn: tomatoes (they are both attacked by the corn earworm)

 Corn helps protect cucumbers from the virus that causes wilt and cucumbers like the shade that corn provides.
+Cucumbers planted this way can yield large bumper crops during the summer.
 Fun fact: thin strips of cucumbers will repel ants.

 Grow with cucumbers: beans, celery, radishes, dill, lettuce, peas,

 Avoid growing near cucumbers: potatoes, aromatic herbs (like sage, which stunts cucumbers’ growth)